News release from 20/03/2019

 The caravans originally moved onto the site in August last year.
 Following attempts to encourage the occupants to move on voluntarily, direct action was authorised after they ignored a High Court injunction that stated they must be removed, and the site returned to its original condition, by Friday 19 February.
 That injunction was served on the people staying inside the caravans along with a letter that outlined the housing advice and welfare support that Council officers can provide.
 The injunction was granted by Deputy High Court Judge Mr John Cavanagh QC at the start of February.

-Since Friday 19 February, anyone continuing to illegally use Black Pit Drove as a place to live has been in contempt of court and could be sent to prison, fined or have their assets seized.
+Since Friday 19 February, anyone who continues to illegally use Black Pit Drove as a place to live has been in contempt of court and could be sent to prison, fined or have their assets seized.

 In November last year, officers from Cambridgeshire Police carried out a warrant at the site.
 Suspected stolen items were seized including two vehicles, a number of quad and dirt bikes, a horse trailer and a caravan along with 102 dogs who were left in the care of the RSPCA.
 A number of arrests were also made.